Why Switch from Do Not Pay?

 Pros:

-- Saves time on drafting important communications.
+- Saves time on drafting contracts or other legal documents.

 - Recently secured a Series A funding (so in theory should be doing well).